 - Ecosystems and and biodiversity

-A draft Coastal Plan will be released for public feedback in 2020.
+A draft Coastal Plan will be released for public feedback in the second half of 2020.

 Stage three - formal consultation process (2021 onwards)

 Stage three of the review of the Coastal Plan is the formal consultation process under Schedule 1 of the Resource Management Act, as follows:

 - Further submissions;